Who Are You Now (album)

-Who Are You Now is the second studio album by American singer Madison Cunningham, released on August 16, 2019 by Verve Forecast.
+Who Are You Now is the first studio album by American singer Madison Cunningham, released on August 16, 2019 by Verve Forecast.
 It received a Grammy Award nomination for Best Americana Album.

 Critical reception

 In a review for AllMusic, critic Marcy Donelson gave the album 4 out of 5 stars, and wrote "mostly concerned with imperfect relationships, Who Are You Now is confident and intimate in terms of subject matter and expression throughout these variations, all of which put vocal lines front and center.
 And "Song in My Head" isn't the only earworm."

 Track listing

 Personnel

 Credits are adapted from the Who Are You Now liner notes.